pc-gitops/paulc-macbook/README.md

-# Template for deploying WGE Cluster
+# Template for deploying Local Cluster

-This repository contains the template for deploying a WGE cluster.
-Use this repository template to create a new repository and follow the instructions below to deploy a WGE cluster.
+This repository contains the template for deploying a local cluster.
+Use this repository template to create a new repository and follow the instructions below to deploy a local cluster.

 On a MacBook it is designed to use the Docker Kubernetes deployed from Docker Dashboard but can be used with any Kubernetes cluster.
 On Linux it will create a Kind cluster.